microsoft/playwright/docs/src/api/params.md

 * langs: js
 - `maxDiffPixels` <[int]>

-An acceptable amount of pixels that could be different, unset by default.
+An acceptable amount of pixels that could be different, default is configurable with `TestConfig.expect`.
+Default is configurable with `TestConfig.expect`.
+Unset by default.

 ## assertions-max-diff-pixel-ratio
 * langs: js
 - `maxDiffPixelRatio` <[float]>

-An acceptable ratio of pixels that are different to the total amount of pixels, between `0` and `1`, unset by default.
+An acceptable ratio of pixels that are different to the total amount of pixels, between `0` and `1`.
+Default is configurable with `TestConfig.expect`.
+Unset by default.

 ## assertions-threshold
 * langs: js
 - `threshold` <[float]>

-An acceptable percieved color difference in the [YIQ color space](https://en.wikipedia.org/wiki/YIQ) between the same pixel in compared images, between zero (strict) and one (lax), default is configurable with `TestConfig.expect`.
+An acceptable perceived color difference in the [YIQ color space](https://en.wikipedia.org/wiki/YIQ) between the same pixel in compared images, between zero (strict) and one (lax), default is configurable with `TestConfig.expect`.
 Defaults to `0.2`.

 ## shared-context-params-list
 - %%-context-option-acceptdownloads-%%